azurecitadel/azurecitadel.github.io/prereqs/contributing/reviewing.md

 ### Run Jekyll

 Once it is installed then use the following command to run the site locally from the local repository folder.
-(On my installation the folder is `/git/<repository>`.)
+(On my installation this folder is `/git/<repository>`.)

 ```bash
 cd /git/azurecitadel.github.io
 bundler exec jekyll serve --config _config.yml,_config_local.yml --future --unpublished'
 ```

+> If localhost does not work for you then specify your Ethernet NIC's IP address using `--host xxx.xxx.xxx.xxx`.

 The `--future` switch allows you to view posts that have a future date set.
 And the `--unpublished` switch will generate HTML for files that have `published: false` set in the Front Matter.
 Feel free to omit these switches.